Our Team

 Br.
 Altaj Ilyas

-He has 28 years of experience in Finance and Accounting, out of which he has worked 19 years he gained in the nonprofit world.
-He is responsible for the financial management of ICNA Relief.
-In addition, he has studied CMA (Cost and Management Accounting) and Corporate Secretarial Practices.
-Br.
-Altaj has also served as a Treasurer of NYDIS (New York Disaster Interfaith Services) for the last 11 years.
+Altaj Ilyas brings a wealth of 35 years of experience in Finance and Accounting, with a significant portion of 25 years dedicated to the nonprofit sector.
+He currently holds the esteemed position of CFO – Chief Financial Officer and oversees the financial management of ICNA Relief.
+Moreover, he has pursued studies in CMA (Cost and Management Accounting) and Corporate Secretarial Practices.
+Additionally, he has demonstrated his commitment by serving as the Treasurer of NYDIS (New York Disaster Interfaith Services) for the past 18 years.

 Br.
 Amir Saeed